 - Assembly: Just as the M3, the M5 also has a complicated assembly process which can go well over an hour.
 But you can buy in-home assembly for an additional $169.

 - Poorly-positioned display: While the screen is wide enough to provide an easy display, the protruding tablet holder is placed right in front of the screen.
 Consequently, you won’t be able to easily view your fitness data during your workout if you use the tablet holder.
 The bottle holder is also hard to reach as it’s way behind the display screen.

 Bowflex Max Trainer M7

-Aptly suited to advanced users, the Bowflex Max Trainer M7 costs $2199 and features 20 levels of resistance.
+Aptly suited to advanced users, the Bowflex Max Trainer M7 costs a bit more than it’s brothers and features 20 levels of resistance.
 With 11 user programs, this fitness machine is also ideal for High Intensity Interval training and can help you burn far more calories than you ever would on a regular treadmill or elliptical trainer.
 It also has four user profiles as well as a dual backlit screen to track fitness data such as calories burned and time elapsed, among others.

 Just like other Bowflex machines, the M7 also sports a water bottle holder and a tablet holder.
 The handles are covered in rubber, hence providing a firm grip even if your hands get sweaty.
 I also particularly appreciated wider-than-usual pedals which made it easier for me to indulge in more intense workout sessions.

 Pros and cons of the Max Trainer M7

 - Ergonomically efficient: The M7 has a functional and ergonomic design which will help you skim over the types of discomforts which are common with other machines.
 As a result, you will be able to benefit from ergonomically-shaped pedals, textured handlebars and a fluid motion during your training.